Study shows possible link between poor oral hygiene and HPV

 "It's the first paper linking self-reported measures of poor oral hygiene and an oral HPV infection," Dr. Maura L. Gillison, a professor of medicine at Ohio State University, who is independent of the study, told The New York Times.
 "It's a strong paper because it's a first, but does it have public health significance?
 Should people change their behavior?
 I would say no."

 However, Christine Markham, who was the second author of the study, noted that while there isn't significant evidence, it does lead to some concerns.
 People with poor oral hygiene are likely to be more prone to lesions, canker sores or bleeding gums, which provide an entry way for the HPV virus to enter the body.

 The study is enough to question the productivity of your oral health regimen.
 Brushing, flossing and using alcohol-free mouthwash will strengthen the teeth and gums to treat canker sores and other openings in the mouth.
 When brushing, make sure to floss properly to get rid of the dental plaque that builds up around the gum line and causes the gums to detach from the tooth.
 This is one of the first signs of gum disease.

 If you are unsure of your oral health, consider adding a probiotic, like TheraBreath Multi-Symptom ProBiotics into your daily routine.
-This supplement works against the bacteria in the mouth that create issues like bad breath, gum disease and tooth decay by using good bacteria.
+This supplement works on bad breath and unsightly gums by using good bacteria.
 The blend of BLIS K12 can create colonies of good bacteria in the mouth within 30 days.
-As an all-natural solution to oral health issues, these probiotics are simple to use and can even prevent issues before they arise.
+As a "healthier" solution to oral health issues, these probiotics are simple to use and can even prevent issues before they arise.